-As stated in section (II.B) above, included in the statement of financial position are trade receivables of US\$2.589.651 (2022: US\$4.224.160) as at 31 December 2023, of which US\$2.539.651 (2022: US\$3.974.160) relates to a receivable from portfolio entity.
+As stated in Section II.B, trade receivables at 31 December 2024 total US\$3.531.550 (2023: US\$2.589.651), of which US\$3.391.271 (2023:US\$2.539.651) relates to receivable from portofolio entity.

-As described in section (II.B), this balance is the highly uncertain result of a complex reconciliation and verification process undertaken by current management, which is disputed by portfolio entity, as part of an overall dispute between the two parties on their mutual financial position as it resulted from a highly complex relationship and history of transactions over a number of years, for which the documentation identified was highly deficient.
+As described in section (II.B), this balance is the highly uncertain result of a complex reconciliation and verification process undertaken by current management, which remains subject to unresolved uncertainty with the portfolio entity, as part of an overall uncertainty regarding the mutual financial position of the two parties as it resulted from a highly complex relationship and history of transactions over a number of years, for which the documentation identified was highly deficient.

-Accordingly, we have not obtained sufficient appropriate audit evidence over the existence, completeness, accuracy, valuation or ownership of this receivable.
+Accordingly, we were unable to obtain sufficient appropriate audit evidence regarding the existence, completeness, accuracy, valuation or ownership of this receivable.

-Furthermore, in line with our conclusion expressed in section (II.B), we have not obtained sufficient appropriate audit evidence over the completeness of payables, as well as the disclosure of contingent liabilities, in respect of any related payable balances relating to portfolio entity that may have existed, and met the liability recognition criteria of probability and measurability, but were omitted in the financial statements.
+Furthermore, consistent with our conclusion in Section II.B, we also lacked sufficient appropriate audit evidence over the completeness of related payables and the disclosure of contingent liabilities.
+Payable balances to the portfolio entity may have existed, met the recognition criteria of probability and measurability, yet were omitted from the financial statements.

-Consequently, we cannot determine whether material adjustments to the carrying amount of the portfolio entity's receivable, or in respect of omitted portfolio entity's payables, or amendments to related disclosures, might have been necessary in the financial statements had this matter been resolved as of the financial statements approval date.
+Consequently, we cannot determine whether material adjustments to the carrying amount of the receivable, or for recognition of omitted payables, or amendments to disclosures would have been required had this matter been resolved by the approval date of the financial statements.

 II.F.
-Transfers to/from Advisor without explained business rationale
+Transfers to/from Adviser without explained business rationale

-No specific balance in the statement of financial position is presented as directly associated with these transactions.
-The issue is one of uncertainty in the opening balances, and possibly remaining and extended to the closing balances, in the financial statements, as well as the potentially affected amounts in the statement of profit and loss and other comprehensive income.
+No specific balance in the statement of financial position is directly associated with these transactions.
+The issue affects opening balances and may extend to closing balances and amounts reported in the statement of profit or loss and other comprehensive income.

-Our audit procedures designed to obtain evidence on the opening balances at 1 January 2023, rendered particularly important by the knowledge of the suspected fraud, identified that during 2021 and 2022, the accounting records of the Company, prepared under the responsibility of the former accountant, included entries for several transfers of cryptocurrency (stablecoin, USDC) by the Company from its wallets to those of the external advisor referred to in financial statements Note 3 (and earlier in the report) described as loan advances amounting to a total of US\$1.018.526 without sufficient appropriate documentation and/or explanation, including a loan or any other written agreement or recorded evidence of any oral agreement, as well as any information on the business rationale and authorisation of the transaction or arrangement.
-Although the records did show - and we were able to corroborate - that the assets (equivalent number of same cryptocurrency) were ultimately returned during 2022 to Company's wallets (even though included in the set of old wallets not currently under the current management's control), the uncertainty surrounding these equal and opposite asset transfers to and form the Company may materially affect the opening balances at 1 January 2023 and comparatives for 2022, as well as related disclosures, particularly in respect of completeness, classification, and presentation.
-These possible effects are not sufficiently determinable from the information available, and material adjustments or amendments in respect of them to the financial statements may ultimately be required.
+During our audit of 2023 (reissued financial statements) our audit procedures on opening balances at 1 January 2023-especially important in the light of the suspected fraud-identified that in 2021 and 2022 the Company's accounting records, prepared under the responsibility of the former accountant, included entries for several transfers of cryptocurrency (stablecoin USDC) from Company wallets to those of the external adviser referred to in Note 3.
+These were recorded as loan advances totalling US\$1.018.526 without adequate documentation or explanation.
+No loan agreement, written or oral evidence, or information on business rationale or authorisation was identified.

+Although records indicate-and we were able to corroborate (in our audit of 2023) -that the assets were ultimately returned during 2022 to Company wallets (now part of the set of old wallets not controlled by current management), the uncertainty surrounding these transfers may materially affect the opening balances at 1 January (2023 and) 2024 and comparatives for 2023.
+The potential effects include completeness, classification and presentation of balances and related disclosures.

+These possible effects are not determinable from the information available, and material adjustments or disclosure amendments may ultimately be required.